How to Make Charts and Graphs in Confluence

 You can instantly modify the chart settings while viewing the page by using the settings panel on the side.
 If you need to change the source table, the chart will update automatically.
 After you finish setting up the chart, you can download it as a picture, or export it into a PDF or a Word file.

-Let’s see how you can use the other macros from the Table Filter, Charts & Spreadsheets bundle to up your charting game.
+Let’s see how you can use the other macros from the Table Filter, Charts & Spreadsheets bundle to improve your charting.

 The Table Filter macro allows you to filter any table right in the page view or edit modes.
 The table will be immediately redrawn depending on the specified filter values.
 The rich set of filters helps you easily handle multi-format data turning large and complex tables into smaller, simpler ones.